Ben Reilly: Spider-Man: Life Story

 Spider-Man: Life Story features an alternate continuity where the characters naturally age after Peter Parker becomes Spider-Man in 1962.
 Miles Warren was ordered by Norman Osborn to create clones of Norman and Peter.
 In 1977, Norman convinced Harry to attack Miles after discovering that Warren had created a clone of Gwen as well.
 Harry deduces that Norman had Miles clone Peter because Norman still viewed Peter as a more worthy successor over him and blows up the containment tubes with the clones.
 Peter's clone was the only survivor thanks to inheriting Spider-Man's powers.
 However, Miles reveals that the "Gwen" Peter was with was actually her clone while the real Gwen died in the explosion.
 A year later, Peter and Gwen's clones rename themselves as Ben and Helen Parker (later Reilly) and move out of New York for a second chance at life.

-Ben eventually becomes a photojournalist in Chicago, where he also operates as the hero known as "the Red Mask".
-In 1995, he and Peter are kidnapped by Doctor Octopus and taken to Oscorp so Otto could learn how to extend his life by cloning.
-In the process, Otto discovers that Peter is supposedly the clone, while Ben was the original.
-Ben lashes out at Otto for the revelation before Otto attempts to kill them both and ends up murdering Harry instead.
-As Ben begins to have an identity crisis, Peter gives him a folder detailing his own life from the last 20 years and allows Ben the opportunity to retake his life as "Peter Parker" once more.
-It is later revealed that Peter found out that Norman had manipulated Otto into kidnapping them and rigged the results, meaning that Ben is still the clone.
-However, Peter allowed Ben to take over his life so he could live quietly with Mary Jane and his children.

-In 2006, Ben is murdered by Morlun, as Peter ignored Ezekiel's warnings about him in this timeline, prompting Peter to return to New York to reveal that he is the true Peter Parker so he could prevent Morlun from coming after his family and stop Tony Stark from taking over Parker Industries.
+In 2006, Ben is murdered by Morlun.